imagineLife/big-site/content/mongo/aggregations/project.md

 ## Reassigning fields
 Here, the dub-field of `gravity.value` will be re-assigned to `value`.
+The new field gets declared as a key.
+The value that the project uses to assign to the new key, the aggregation expression must prefix the field (_& subfield combo if present, like below_) with a `$`.
 ```bash
 db.solarSystem.aggregate([{$project: {_id:0, name:1, gravity: '$gravity.value'}}])
 { "name" : "Sun", "gravity" : 274 }